19th to 20th Century

 There are also close to three dozen cabins or huts situated around the island to accommodate personnel engaged in research missions.
 Some of them are little more than a cramped box with rudimentary sleeping quarters, while others are full-fledged houses complete with kitchens, showers and toilets.

 As might be expected for an insular, specialized community like the Port-aux-Français base on Kerguelen, a unique lexicon has developed among its residents (les hivernants) over the years – one which provides insights into the social structure and division of labor on the island.
 Understandably, the glossary of terms is in French.
-Click here to view the list.
+Our article Lexique Taafien explores the evolution of a creole language among the TAAF personnel, and offers an encyclopedic glossary that outsiders will surely find amusing.

 "Étang de la Décharge" is mistakenly shown in the satellite view at the location of Central Park on the PAF base.
 The true location of the pond where refuse and garbage were once dumped by the base is actually about 0.7 km to the northwest.
 (We are attempting to correct this issue with Google.)